blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

 4. Manage certificates.
 5. Modify environment variables.
 6. Bring the containers up.

 #### Details
-This section walks through each step of the installation procedure.
+This section will walk through each step of the installation procedure.

 ##### 1. Create a directory for secrets.